 WP2 focuses on the simultaneous deployment of several technological innovations at research sites.
 These comprehensive interventions cover biodiversity, soil and water management.
 In addition, the WP focuses on ensuring that value chains and other livelihood-supporting strategies are improved.

+More information about the value chain development approach can be found here.

 Work Package 3: RESTORE

-Theory of Change Diagram:
+Theory of change diagram: